csning1998/starter-vue-springboot-app/README.md

 ### Database Management

-To connect to the IBM DB2 database manually for queries or management:
+To connect to the Postgres database manually for queries or management:

-1. Enter the DB2 container:
+1. ​Enter the Postgres container (the service name in `docker-compose.yaml` is `postgres`):
     ```bash
-    docker exec -it <db2-container-name> bash
+    docker exec -it <container-id-or-name-of-postgres> bash
     ```

+    ​You can find the container name by running docker ps.

-2. Connect to the database:
+2. Connect to the database using `psql`.
+The username and database name are defined in your `docker-compose.yaml`:
     ```bash
-    db2 connect to TESTDB user <username> using <password>
+    psql --username=postgres --dbname=testdb
     ```

+    ​You will then be prompted to enter the password (`my-postgres-password`).

 ### Rebuilding the Database